testflows/TestFlows-WebSite/source/handbook/index.md

 * `group` secret group (optional)
 * `uid` secret unique identifier (optional)

- When creating a secret,only the `name` is required, the other arguments `type`, `group`, `uid`, are optional.
+When creating a secret, only the `name` is required, the other arguments `type`, `group`, `uid`, are optional.

 The name must be a valid regex group name as defined by Python's [re] module.